 Sepsis - the silent killer

-Today The George Institute for Global Health and the Australian Sepsis Network have launched a national action plan to reduce the number of people who lose their lives each year to sepsis - a life threatening illness that occurs when the body’s response to infection injures tissues and organs.
+The George Institute for Global Health and the Australian Sepsis Network on 8th March 2018, launched a national action plan to reduce the number of people who lose their lives each year to sepsis - a life-threatening illness that occurs when the body’s response to infection injures tissues and organs.

 Every year at least 18,000 Australians are diagnosed with sepsis, with around 5000 losing their lives.